-In one of the previous articles we have described the installation of a WSUS server on Windows Server 2012 R2 / 2016 in detail.
-After you have configured the update server, you need to configure Windows clients (server and workstations) to use the WSUS server to receive updates.
+In one of the previous articles we have described the installation of a WSUS server on Windows Server 2012 R2 / 2016 in details.
+After you have configured the update server, you need to configure Windows clients (server and workstations) in order to use the WSUS server to receive updates.
 Thus, all Windows clients on your network should receive updates from the internal update server, and not from Microsoft Update servers via the Internet.
-In this article, we will look at how to configure clients to use a WSUS server using Active Directory domain group policies (GPO).
+In this article, we will take a look on how to configure clients to use a WSUS server using Active Directory domain group policies (GPO).

 AD Group Policies allow the administrator to automatically assign computers to different WSUS groups, thus the WSUS administrator won’t have to manually move computers between groups in the WSUS console and keep these groups up-to-date.
 Assigning clients to different target WSUS groups is based on a label in the registry on the client (labels are set by a GPO or a direct registry modification).
 This type of client assigning to the WSUS groups is called client side targeting.

 It is expected that our network will use two different update policies: separate update policy for Servers and another one for Workstations.
 These two groups need to be created in the WSUS console in the All Computers section.

 First of all, you have to specify the rule of grouping the computers in the WSUS console (targeting).
 By default, the computers in the WSUS console are distributed into groups manually by the server administrator (server-side targeting).
 It does not suit us, so we are going to specify that the computers are to be distributed into groups using the client side targeting (using the group policies or registry parameters).
 To do this, in the WSUS console click Options and open Computers.
 Change the value to “Use Group Policy or registry settings on computers”.